TuomasJGH/SPI_Event_Trend_Detector/README.md

 ### Literature
 The Standardized Precipitation Index was developed by McKee et al. (1993), and it has since been widely used to analyze and distinguish changes in precipitation patterns.
 The precise methodology used in this project is taken from research by Lloyd-Hughes and Saunders (2002), where the accumulation period is used to create a daily time series of precipitation sums for the preceding accumulation period.
-This precipitation sum time series is then transformed into a standardized normal distribution using the gamma distribution - the SPI time series.
+This precipitation sum time series is then transformed into a standardized normal distribution using the gamma distribution, resulting in the SPI time series.
+The values in the series depict the deviation of the accumulation period -based precipitation sum from the mean of the time series.

 SPI with different accumulation periods are noted as SPI-n, where n is the number of months included in the accumulation period, often in the range of 1 to 12.
 SPI with shorter accumulation periods are better at describing short-term events, while longer accumulation periods describe long-term phenomena.

-In the daily SPI time series, the daily value depicts the deviation of the precipitation sum from the mean of the time series.
+In this project, SPI-1 is used as the default setting to focus on short-term changes that occur during the comparatively short growing season in Finland.

 ### General research questions
 <ul>
   <li>How have SPI-based precipitation events changed in Finland during the last century?</li>
-  <li>Is there spatial autocorrelation present in the trend results?</li>
+  <li>Are there spatial concentrations present in the results?</li>
 </ul>

 ## Data Sources
-Describe your study area, and period of interest.
-Specify whether training data represents a different location/time period than forecast simulations.
-Detail the temporal and spatial frequency of your process.

 This project uses openly available gridded precipitation data provided by the Finnish Meteorological Institute (FMI, 2026).
 The data is in the form of NetCDF grid files, where each file contains a year's daily precipitation time series in each cell.
 Grid size is 1147*661, and values outside Finland are masked.

 Data is currently available for years 1961 to 2025, with new years appended as their data is available.

-### Published Data Sources
+### Data Source Description
 | Name | Source | Description | Access Method | URL | Details | Citation |
 |------|--------|-------------|---------------|-----|---------|----------|
 | rrday_(year).nc | Finnish Meteorological Institute | Yearly grids containing daily precipitation data for Finland | Direct access via URL | [URL](http://fmi-gridded-obs-daily-1km.s3-website-eu-west-1.amazonaws.com/) | Spatial resolution: 1 km2, EPSG:3067 projection | Finnish Meteorological Institute.
 (2026) Daily observations in 1km*1km grid.
 Available from: [http://fmi-gridded-obs-daily-1km.s3-website-eu-west-1.amazonaws.com](http://fmi-gridded-obs-daily-1km.s3-website-eu-west-1.amazonaws.com) |

-### Data Access Notes
+### Data Access Notes - SE1
 Data access code is based on work by Porokhivnyk (2024).
 One year of precipitation data is roughly 1 GB in size - it is recommended to delete the NetCDF files once processed data and maps are available.
+The analysis period is specified here.

 ## Methods

 ### Data Processing - SE2
+The discretisation step and accumulation period are specified here.
 Once the precipitation files are ready, the code processes each cell with two for loops of the NetCDF grid's shape.
 For each cell, the precipitation time series for every analysis year are combined and then formed into a daily time series of accumulation period precipitation sums.
 The SPI transformation is then applied, resulting in an array where each cell contains the SPI time series of its precipitation data.